 Katherine (Kat) K. Bae, PhD candidate, Ross School of Business at the University of Michigan

-Although the benefits of positive leadership (i.e., leadership that embraces ethical excellence and inspires followers to also exhibit such virtues) on followers are well-documented, some scholars have suggested that engaging in what are widely considered to be “good” leader behaviors is depleting to leaders themselves.
+Project Description: Although the benefits of positive leadership (i.e., leadership that embraces ethical excellence and inspires followers to also exhibit such virtues) on followers are well-documented, some scholars have suggested that engaging in what are widely considered to be “good” leader behaviors is depleting to leaders themselves.
 In contrast to this depletion-based perspective of leader energy, my research aims to illuminate an enrichment-based perspective of leader energy, in which I propose that positive leadership can be inherently energizing and beneficial for the leader him/herself.
 I begin this line of investigation with a focus on one key responsibility of effective leaders: motivating followers.
 In short, the present research project takes a leader-centric approach to explore the question: When and why do positive leadership behaviors increase leaders’ own subsequent energy and motivation?

-Jocelyn Deamer, Program Coordinator, University of Louisville Family Business Center
+Jocelyn Deamer, program coordinator, University of Louisville Family Business Center

-Family businesses are organizations in which a family or a group of families have ownership and can make decisions about the strategic direction of the firm.
-They are an important source of economic growth around the world, and represent between 70% and 90% of all of the businesses around the world.
-However, we have a limited understanding about ethical behavior of family firms.
+Project Description: Family businesses are organizations in which a family or a group of families have ownership and can make decisions about the strategic direction of the firm.
+They are an important source of economic growth and represent between 70% and 90% of all of the businesses around the world.
+However, we have a limited understanding of the ethical behavior of family firms.
 A recent review of the literature in family business ethics suggests that this work has focused on three general areas: (1) understanding whether there are differences in the ethical behavior between family and non-family firms, (2) explaining why ethical behavior in family firms is different, and (3) understanding how ethics is introduced and developed in a family business.
-Positive leadership is an important form of ethical behavior that captures distinct and relevant virtues and that affects follower’s behaviors.
-Thus, in this study we want to explore family businesses as sources of positive leadership in our community.
+Positive leadership is an important form of ethical behavior that captures distinct and relevant virtues and that affects followers’ behaviors.
+Thus, in this study, we want to explore family businesses as sources of positive leadership in our community.
 In particular, we want to explore how family businesses in our community engage in positive leadership and inspire family and non-family employees to become better and help our community.
 We will do this by surveying UofL Family Business Center members and other family businesses in the Kentuckiana region.
 This project will include at least two outcomes.
 First, we hope to better understand the role that our family business members have in the well-being of our community.
 This is important because it can give us a benchmark to share with governmental agencies and can help promote the importance of family businesses as community members.
 As part of this outcome, we are submitting a paper for publication.
 Second, we hope to develop a lunch and learn program to help family members learn from each other and find new ways of helping each other and our community thrive.

 Lauren Locklear, PhD candidate, University of Central Florida

-One’s immediate supervisor is an important source of feedback and recognition.
+Project Description: One’s immediate supervisor is an important source of feedback and recognition.
 Although employees expect and desire high levels of appreciation from supervisors—behaviors that signal recognition and value of another person—they report feeling less appreciated at work than in any other domain of life (cf. Kaplan, 2012; Luthans, 2000).
 At the same time, supervisors report that they thank their subordinates very frequently.
 Given this disconnect, the purpose of this study is to examine the relationship between supervisors’ expressed appreciation and subordinates’ felt appreciation.
 Specifically, I first investigate antecedents and outcomes of appreciation (dis)agreement in the supervisor-subordinate relationship.
 To do so, I examine the influence of supervisor and subordinate role expectations for appreciation on expressed and felt appreciation in dyads, as well as examine the influence of appreciation (dis)agreement on relational outcomes.
 After establishing the construct of appreciation agreement, in a second study I suggest that the disconnect in supervisors’ and subordinates’ perceptions of appreciation might be due to the illusion of transparency—the tendency for people to overestimate the extent to which others can discern their internal states, understand their expressions, and comprehend their communications (Gilovich et al., 1998)—and suggest a feedback intervention to reduce or eliminate this bias (cf. Fischoff, 1982; Whiteside & Barclay, 2018).